PaDPaF: Partial Disentanglement with Partially-Federated GANs: Experiments

 \section{Experiments}

-We run the basic experiments that showcase our model capabilities on MNIST~\cite{mnist}.
-We also provide experiments for CelebA~\cite{liu2015faceattributes} to show the robustness and generalization of our model in \cref{app:experiments}.
+In this section, we show some experiments to show the capabilities of the PaDPaF model.
+First, we run a simplified version of the PaDPaF model on a simple linear regression problem with data generated following Simpson's Paradox as shown in \cref{fig:simpson}.
+Next, we run the main experiment on MNIST~\citep{mnist} and CIFAR-10~\citep{krizhevsky2009learning}.
+We compare our method with Ditto~\citep{li2021ditto} as well as Ditto with FedProx~\citep{Li2018FedProx}.
+We further demonstrate that our method also works with variational auto-encoders (VAEs) \citep{kingma2013auto}.
+Finally, we show our model's performance on CelebA~\citep{liu2015faceattributes}, mainly to show its abilities in generating and varying locally available attributes (i.e.\ styles) on data sharing the same content.
 More experimental details can be found in the supplementary material.
-We generally use Adam~\cite{adam} for both the client's and the server's optimizer.
+We generally use Adam~\citep{adam} for both the client's and the server's optimizer.

-The types of experiments are divided as follows.
-Firstly, we show how our generator disentangles content from style visually.
-Then, we show how the generator can generate locally-unseen labels or attributes, \ie generate samples from the client's distribution given labels or attributes that the client has never seen.
-Next, we show how the representation learned by the content discriminator contains sufficient information so that a simple classifier on it yields high accuracy on downstream tasks. \\
+In our experiments, we show how our generator disentangles content from style visually.
+We also show how the generator can generate locally unseen labels or attributes, i.e., \ generate samples from the client's distribution given labels or attributes that the client has never seen.
+Next, we show how the features learned (without supervision) by the content discriminator contain sufficient information such that a simple classifier on the features can yield high accuracy on downstream tasks.